nicolanapa/fifo-social-api/README.md

 ## Errors

 If PostgreSQL is not accepting the connection / permission denied then make sure you've opened and allowed its port in the Firewall and config file
+<br><br>
+CORS Errors?
+It won't work if you try to connect to the Server through the front-end when both or one of them is only connected through HTTP (HTTPS must be enabled and working for the front-end to work correctly).
 <br>
+Try setting a SSL Certificate (feature not implemented yet) or Reverse Proxy with a HTTP Server like Caddy or similar
+<br><br>